ethereum/hive/simulators/ethereum/engine/README.md

 ## Engine API Merge Tests:

-Test cases using multiple Proof of Work chains to test the client's behavior when the Terminal Total Difficulty is reached and the Engine API takes over.
+Test cases using multiple Proof of Work chains to test the client's behavior when the Terminal Total Difficulty is reached by two different blocks simultaneously and the Engine API takes over.

-- Single Block Re-org to Higher-Total-Difficulty Chain, Equal Height:
+- Single Block PoW Re-org to Higher-Total-Difficulty Chain, Equal Height:
 Client 1 starts with chain G -> A, Client 2 starts with chain G -> B.
 Blocks A and B reach TTD, but block B has higher difficulty than A.
 ForkchoiceUpdated is sent to Client 1 with A as Head.
 ForkchoiceUpdated is sent to Client 1 with B as Head.
-Verification is made that Client A Re-orgs to chain G -> B.
+Verification is made that Client 1 Re-orgs to chain G -> B.

-- Single Block Re-org to Lower-Total-Difficulty Chain, Equal Height:
+- Single Block PoW Re-org to Lower-Total-Difficulty Chain, Equal Height:
 Client 1 starts with chain G -> A, Client 2 starts with chain G -> B.
 Blocks A and B reach TTD, but block A has higher difficulty than B.
 ForkchoiceUpdated is sent to Client 1 with A as Head.
 ForkchoiceUpdated is sent to Client 1 with B as Head.
-Verification is made that Client A Re-orgs to chain G -> B.
+Verification is made that Client 1 Re-orgs to chain G -> B.

-- Two Block Re-org to Higher-Total-Difficulty Chain, Equal Height:
+- Two Block PoW Re-org to Higher-Total-Difficulty Chain, Equal Height:
 Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> C -> D.
 Blocks B and D reach TTD, but block D has higher total difficulty than B.
 ForkchoiceUpdated is sent to Client 1 with B as Head.
 ForkchoiceUpdated is sent to Client 1 with D as Head.
-Verification is made that Client A Re-orgs to chain G -> C -> D.
+Verification is made that Client 1 Re-orgs to chain G -> C -> D.

-- Two Block Re-org to Lower-Total-Difficulty Chain, Equal Height:
+- Two Block PoW Re-org to Lower-Total-Difficulty Chain, Equal Height:
 Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> C -> D.
 Blocks B and D reach TTD, but block B has higher total difficulty than D.
 ForkchoiceUpdated is sent to Client 1 with B as Head.
 ForkchoiceUpdated is sent to Client 1 with D as Head.
-Verification is made that Client A Re-orgs to chain G -> C -> D.
+Verification is made that Client 1 Re-orgs to chain G -> C -> D.

-- Two Block Re-org to Higher-Height Chain:
+- Two Block PoW Re-org to Higher-Height Chain:
 Client 1 starts with chain G -> A, Client 2 starts with chain G -> B -> C.
 Blocks A and C reach TTD, but block C has higher height than A.
 ForkchoiceUpdated is sent to Client 1 with A as Head.
 ForkchoiceUpdated is sent to Client 1 with C as Head.
-Verification is made that Client A Re-orgs to chain G -> B -> C.
+Verification is made that Client 1 Re-orgs to chain G -> B -> C.

-- Two Block Re-org to Lower-Height Chain:
+- Two Block PoW Re-org to Lower-Height Chain:
  Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> C.
  Blocks B and C reach TTD, but block B has higher height than C.
  ForkchoiceUpdated is sent to Client 1 with B as Head.
  ForkchoiceUpdated is sent to Client 1 with C as Head.
- Verification is made that Client A Re-orgs to chain G -> C.
+ Verification is made that Client 1 Re-orgs to chain G -> C.

+- Halt following PoW chain:
+ Client 1 starts with chain G -> A, Client 2 starts with chain G -> A -> B.
+ Block A reaches TTD, but Client 2 has a higher TTD and accepts block B (simulating a client not complying with the merge).
+ Verification is made that Client 1 does not follow Client 2 chain to block B.